kimmykokonut/job-journey/README.md

 - to come

 ## Stretch Goals
-* Display as table
+* Add pie chart labels
+* Add bar chart
+* Add line graph
+* Style to be responsive
-* Link to form to add new data
+* Link to form to add new data-create form
+* Display data as table

 ## License
 MIT License, see license.md for details